lskatz/fasten/paper/paper.md

     orcid: 0000-0002-4086-1580
     affiliation: 1
 affiliations:
- - name: Enteric Diseases Laboratory Branch (EDLB), Centers for Disease Control and Prevention, Atlanta, GA, USA
+ - name: Enteric Diseases Laboratory Branch (EDLB), Centers for Disease Control and Prevention, Atlanta, GA, United States of America
    index: 1
- - name: Center for Food Safety, University of Georgia, Griffin, GA, USA
+ - name: Center for Food Safety, University of Georgia, Griffin, GA, United States of America
    index: 2
 bibliography: paper.bib
 ---

-## Background
+## Statement of need

-There are still many gaps in basic command line bioinformatics for standard file formats.
+There are still many gaps in basic command line tools for the handling of standard file formats in the field of bioinformatics.
 Bioinformaticians have been able to use many tools to manipulate sequence data files in the fastq format, such as `seqkit` [@seqkit], `seqtk` [@seqtk] or FASTX-Toolkit [@fastx].
 These tools only accept paired end (PE) sequence data when split into multiple files per sample.
 Additionally, these tools do not always allow for Unix-style pipe file control.
 Sometimes they require explicity input/output options instead of using `stdin` and `stdout`.